nrive/go_jul/README.md

 ## Config files
 - config/users.csv
-CSV file containing users, username is used to identify the con and won files for the spesific users
+CSV file containing users, the username is used to identify the con and won files for the specific users
 Format: username,password
-Default: demo/demo
+Example: demo/demo
 - config/username_con.csv
-CSV file containing contestants
+CSV file containing contestants, if default_selected is set to 1 the contestant will be selected by default on the draw page
-Format: user,default_selected
+Format: contestant_name,default_selected
+Example: contestant1,1
 - config/username_won.csv
-CSV file containing winners
+CSV file containing winners, updated by the app